 \subsection{The optimal prize structure}

 In the contest just described, suppose that the principal's goal is to maximize the equilibrium effort $e^*$.
-The principal has total budget $B$ and can choose the fraction of winners $k$ and the size of each award $V$ subject to the constraint $kV=B$. \citet{krishna1998winner} study this question in the same framework as ours but with a small number of agents (at most four).\footnote{Other papers that study the optimal design of prizes in contests include \citet{moldovanu2001optimal}, \citet{fang2020turning} and \citet{olszewski2020performance}, among many others.} They assume that $F$ is symmetric around zero and that the density $f$ satisfies $sf'(s)\le 0$ for all $s\in \RR$, and show that it is optimal to allocate the entire budget to agents in the top half of the performance ranking.\footnote{\citet{krishna1998winner} allow for heterogeneous prizes, while we restrict the principal to give the same prize to all winners.
-They also prove that with at most four risk neutral agents it is optimal to give the entire purse to the top performer.} They conjecture that the same is true for larger contests.
-We now show that their conjecture holds true in our setup with a continuum of agents.
+The principal has total budget $B=1$ and can choose the fraction of winners $k$ and the size of each award $V$ subject to the constraint $kV=1$. \citet{krishna1998winner} study this question in the same framework as ours but with a small number of agents (at most four), and their analysis was later extended to any finite number of agents by \citet{drugov2020tournament}.\footnote{Other papers that study the optimal design of prizes in different types of contests include \citet{moldovanu2001optimal}, \citet{fang2020turning} and \citet{olszewski2020performance}, among many others.} An important result of these papers is that if $F$ is symmetric around zero then it is optimal to allocate the entire budget to agents in the top half of the performance ranking.\footnote{\citet{krishna1998winner} also require that the density $f$ is unimodal, but \citet{drugov2020tournament} show that this is not needed.
+Both papers allow for heterogeneous prizes, while we restrict the principal to give the same prize to all winners.} The same result holds in our setup with a continuum of agents.

-\begin{proposition} Assume that $F$ is symmetric around zero and that its density $f$ satisfies $sf'(s)\le 0$ for all $s\in \RR$.
-Let $e^*(k)$ be the solution to (\ref{eqn-FOC}) with $V=\frac{B}{k}$.
-Then $e^*(k)$ is decreasing for $k\in [0.5,1)$, so allocating awards to more than half of the population is never optimal. \end{proposition}
+\begin{proposition} Assume that $F$ is symmetric around zero and let $e^*(k)$ be the solution to (\ref{eqn-FOC}) with $V=\frac{1}{k}$.
+Then $e^*(k)<e^*(1-k)$ for every $k\in (0.5,1)$, so allocating awards to more than half of the population is never optimal. \end{proposition}